nuxeo/doc.nuxeo.com-content/src/nxdoc/desktop-and-mobile/nuxeo-mobile.md

 Yet there are two limitations when running against Nuxeo LTS 2015 with hotfix 12, aka.
 Nuxeo 7.10-HF12:

 *   It is not possible to mark a document as Favorite from the mobile app but you can have access to documents marked as favorites from the web UI.
-*   Preview isn't available&nbsp;for the Picture and Video document types nor for the File type with PDF content.
+*   Preview isn't available for the Picture and Video document types nor for the File type with PDF content.
 A simple file icon is displayed instead.
     To allow previewing these types of documents you can add the following [XML contribution]({{page page='how-to-contribute-to-an-extension'}}) to your Nuxeo instance:

     ```xml